Osmosis-AI/osmosis-git-sync-example/README.md

 ### `.github/workflows/`

 - `reward_rubric.yml` runs the rubric scorer in GitHub Actions whenever `reward_rubric/reward_rubric_config.yaml` changes on a push or pull request.
-The job installs dependencies, injects an API key via secrets, and executes the rubric script so reviewers can see an automated score.
+The job installs the package, injects an API key via secrets, and executes the rubric script so reviewers can see an automated score.

 ### `scripts/`